Tuberville questions Olympics letting boxers who once failed gender test fight in female division

 Imane Khelif of Algeria won her opening Olympic boxing match when Angela Carini of Italy bowed out after 46 seconds.

-GOP Sen. Tommy Tuberville on Thursday criticized Olympic officials for allowing two boxers in the women's division to fighter despite the International Boxing Association a year earlier having disqualified them over its rule that athletes with XY chromosomes cannot compete in women’s events.
+GOP Sen. Tommy Tuberville on Thursday criticized Olympic officials for allowing two boxers in the women's division to fight, despite the International Boxing Association a year earlier having disqualified them over its rule that athletes with XY chromosomes cannot compete in women’s events.

 The boxers in question are Algeria’s Imane Khelif and Lin Yu-ting of Taiwan.

-The International Olympic Committee has since stripped the IBA of its status as the global governing body for boxing because over governance issues and judging scandals, according to Yahoo News.
+The International Olympic Committee has since stripped the IBA of its status as the global governing body for boxing over governance issues and judging scandals, according to Yahoo News.

-As a result, the Paris Olympics' rules are under the umbrella of the IOC’s Paris 2024 Boxing unit, which has more relaxed rules than the IBA and has chosen to disregard the results of Khelif and Yu-Ting’s 2023 gender-eligibility tests.
+As a result, the Paris Olympics' rules are under the umbrella of the IOC’s Paris 2024 boxing unit, which has more relaxed rules than the IBA and has chosen to disregard the results of Khelif and Yu-Ting’s 2023 gender eligibility tests.

 "Everyone competing in the women's category is complying with the competition eligibility rules," IOC spokesperson Mark Adams said after Khelif defeated Italy's Angela Carini in 46 seconds.